 Healthy People Objective: C-8, Reduce the melanoma cancer death rateU.S.
 Target: 2.4 deaths per 100,000 population

-How Are We Doing?The rate of death from melanoma skin cancer among New Mexicans has remained fairly stable at around 2 to 3 deaths per 100,000 from 1999-2016.
-New Mexico's melanoma skin cancer mortality rate has been below the Healthy People 2020 goal of 2.4 per 100,000 population at several points between 1999-2017.
+How Are We Doing?The rate of death from melanoma skin cancer among New Mexicans has remained fairly stable at around 2 to 3 deaths per 100,000 from 1999-2017, and has been below the Healthy People 2020 goal of 2.4 per 100,000 population at several points between 1999-2017.
 However, some groups are more likely to die from melanoma than others.
 Whites die at significantly higher rates than other racial/ethnic groups in New Mexico, and men die at significantly higher rates than women.

 What Is Being Done?Blistering sunburn in childhood and adolescence is an almost universal risk factor for melanoma in White populations.
 Potentially, the greatest reductions in the numbers of melanoma skin cancer cases could come from preventive strategies.
 Communities throughout the state participate in the New Mexico Department of Health Comprehensive Cancer Program's RAYS Project - Raising Awareness in Youth about Sun Safety.
 Elementary school kids are taught the importance of being sun safe to reduce the risk of future skin cancer.
 The project focuses on policy changes such as allowing children to wear hats during recess, in addition to personal behaviors such as staying out of the sun and covering up with long sleeves and hats.
 Since 2002, more than 40,000 children, parents and community members have been reached with educational messages about sun safety through the RAYS Project.

-Evidence-based PracticesThe CDC's Guide to Community Preventive Services provides information on evidence-based education and policy approaches that aim to increase behaviors such as: reducing sun exposure, especially during peak hours; improving knowledge and attitudes about sun protection among children and adults; and, changing policies and creating sun-safe environments including more shade structures.
+Evidence-based PracticesThe CDC's Guide to Community Preventive Services provides information on evidence-based education and policy approaches that aim to increase behaviors such as: -reducing sun exposure, especially during peak hours -improving knowledge and attitudes about sun protection among children and adults -changing policies and creating sun-safe environments including more shade structures

 Available ServicesThe New Mexico Department of Health, Comprehensive Cancer Program, Raising Awareness among Youth about Sun Safety (RAYS) Project (http://archive.cancernm.org/rays/)